katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 (5 min)
 - A story about 2 teams of people who set off with same goal and took different paths
+- A story around a brand new product - but Elm can also be used to add elements to an exisiting js project
 - After the initial project is scoped and prototyped, we have choices to make
 - What tech stack?
 - Of course includes the frontend - we know react vs. we heard about Elm